aurorascharff/redwoodsdk-demo/STEPS.md

 - Adds the user to our app context which can be used anywhere.
 - With App context, we get a mutable object thats passed to each request handler, interruptors, and server functions, and components.
 See type.
 - For our routes, we can simply render the NOJSDocument.
 The document will be applied to all routes that are passed to it.
 Move JSX inside.
 - Layouts: wrapped in AppLayout.
 Add Home page.
-What's a demo app without todos!
+Whats the best way to learn a framework than building a todo app!
 - Route matched, placed into that document.
 Right now, this is just a plain document and theres no client side hydration here, plain server-side rendering.

 ## Server components, App context